cran-task-views/MedicalImaging/MedicalImaging.md

     arguments and a diversity of functions to define activation and noise.
 For more advanced users it is possible to use the low-level functions and manipulate the arguments.

+### Magnetic Resonance Spectroscopy (MRS)

+MRS uses the same basic scanner technology as MRI, but focuses on using it to obtain chemical spectra.
+This is used to measure concentrations of various chemical compounds including, in the medical context, metabolites with important biochemical roles.

+-   Package `r pkg("spant")` includes tools for reading, visualizing and processing MRS data, including methods for spectral fitting and spectral alignment.

 ### General Image Processing